darinz/DL/02_Neural_Network/01_perceptrons.md

 ---

 ## Biological Inspiration

+> **Intuition:** The perceptron is a mathematical cartoon of a real neuron.
+While real neurons are vastly more complex, the analogy helps us understand why neural networks are so powerful.

 The perceptron is inspired by the structure and function of biological neurons in the brain.
 Understanding this analogy helps demystify why neural networks are called "neural" in the first place!